 The Yum!
 IGNITES Louisville Challenge is the service learning component of the program which pairs Ignite Louisville teams with a local nonprofit to design and execute a project.
 In return, Ignite Louisville participants gain experience in community leadership, board involvement and teamwork.
 At the end of the program year, the teams present their projects to a panel of esteemed leaders who choose a winner.

-Since its inception in 2004, Ignite Louisville participants have worked on nearly 100 projects for area nonprofits to plan, execute and sustain new strategies for success.
+Since its inception in 2004, Ignite Louisville participants have worked on over 100 projects for area nonprofits to plan, execute and sustain new strategies for success.